sunnya97/ethereum-developers-guide/writing-smart-contracts/other-uses-of-commit-reveal.md

-## Other Uses of Commit Reveal
+## Other Uses of Commit-Reveal

-The commit reveal structure is a very valuable construct that appears in many types of smart contracts beyond just voting.
+The commit-reveal structure is a very valuable construct that appears in many types of smart contracts beyond just voting.
 In this section we will show a few more examples of commit-reveal being used in smart contracts.

 ###### [RanDAO](https://github.com/randao/randao) \[4 min read\]